SAP-samples/btp-setup-automator/docs/README.md

   -mypassword MYPASSWORD                      provide your BTP password via the command line.
 USE WITH CARE!!!
 ```

+You find a more detailed description of the configuration options [here](./SAMPLECONFIG.md).

 ## Scripting BTP-Setup-Automator

 As the `btp-setup-automator` is running in Docker there is a lot of potential to integrate it in other scripts that can call it.